 Yet a transformation of sorts had already begun well before covid-19.
-The proportion of Africans working on farms fell from 66% in 2000 to just under 58% in 2015 (see chart).
-Most of these people flowed into informal services or petty manufacturing, such as taxis or roadside carpentry, where they earn more than farmers.
+The proportion of Africans working on farms fell from 66% in 2000 to just under 58% in 2015 myriad of stories.

-They did not represent the industrial revolution of which policymakers dream.
-Yet beneath that broad trend lies a myriad of stories.
 Nigeria was slowly shaking off its dependence on oil exports.
 Rwanda hosted conferences and upmarket tourists.
 Lesotho, one of the few countries to have moved successfully into manufacturing, shipped its apparel along South African roads.